tc39/proposal-intl-segmenter/README.md

 Return the code unit index of the most recently discovered break position, as an offset from the beginning of the string.
 Initially the `index` is 0.

-#### `get %SegmentIterator%.prototype.breakType`
+#### `get %SegmentIterator%.prototype.precedingSegmentType`

-The `breakType` of the most recently discovered segment.
-If there is no current segment (e.g., a just-instantiated SegmentIterator, or one which has reached the end), or if the break type is "grapheme", then this will be `undefined`.
+The `precedingSegmentType` of the segment which precedes the current iterator location in logical order.
+If there is no preceding segment (e.g., a just-instantiated SegmentIterator), or if the break type is "grapheme", then this will be `undefined`.

 ## FAQ